poseidon078/eclub-iitk-esp8266/README.md

 2. Station (STA) — In STA mode, the ESP-01 can connect to an AP (access point) such as the Wi-Fi network from your house.
 This allows any device connected to that network to communicate with the module.

-3. Both — In this mode ESP-01 act as both an AP as well as in STA mode.
+3. Both — In this mode ESP-01 acts as both an AP as well as in STA mode.

 You can switch these modes using **AT commands**: instructions used to control a modem.
-A Modem does is a hardware device that converts data into a format suitable for a transmission medium so that it can be transmitted from one computer to another.
+A Modem is a hardware device that converts data into a format suitable for a transmission medium so that it can be transmitted from one computer to another.
 Here our modem is the ESP8266.

 ## Project